What is blue hour photography?

 1. Shoot in Raw for maximum data

-It’s best to shoot in Raw for blue hour photos rather than Jpeg so that you have more leeway for adjusting the images in post production.
+It’s best to shoot in Raw rather than Jpeg for blue hour photos so that you have more leeway for adjusting the images in post production.

-Bear in mind though that your histogram will be different from a daylight type of histogram as you will have extremes of light and dark in your images.
+It’s not always easy to see on the back of the camera if your images have been correctly exposed, so check your camera’s histogram.
+Bear in mind that your histogram will be different from a daylight type of histogram as you’ll have extremes of light and dark in your images.

 Check for blown out highlights and under exposed shadows so that you can try to reduce the extremes as much as possible.